Healing a diastasis without a splint or binder

 The MUTU System Program

 The program teaches, guides and demonstrates how to re-train your core to do its job.
-At first, this is a focussed, daily series of exercises and alignment adjustments which take around 10 minutes to complete.
+At first, this is a focussed, daily series of exercises and alignment adjustments which take less than 20 minutes to complete.
 You move at your pace through 4 phases of exercises and techniques, re-assessing at each stage when you are ready to move onto the next.
-You also learn some very specific breathing techniques which make these exercises more effective and enable you to connect fully to the muscles again.
+You also learn breathing techniques which make these exercises more effective and enable you to connect fully to the muscles again.

-In our Program, which includes fitness and fat loss as well as core restoration, alongside this daily routine, you gradually build up a workout routine that shapes and tones your entire body whilst – and this is the vital part! – using your core correctly in every MUTU Intensive workout.
-You are not only learning how to exercise incredibly effectively in only 15 minutes a few times a week, but you are also doing it whilst working your core safely and correctly with every move.
+In our Program, which includes fitness and fat loss (if desired) as well as core restoration, you gradually build up a workout routine.
+You are not only learning how to exercise incredibly effectively, but also working your core safely and correctly with every move.

-Essentially you are learning how to make every exercise, an abdominal exercise!
+Essentially you are learning how to make every exercise, a core exercise #Winning

 The key defining points of MUTU System

-- You do not have to do hundreds of repetitions of any exercise.
-MUTU focuses on physiological and emotional re-connection, the quality of the muscle action, not the quantity
+- You do not have to do multiple repetitions of any exercise.
+MUTU focuses on physiological and emotional re-connection, the quality of the muscle action, not the quantity.

-- MUTU System does not suggest you constantly splint or bind your stomach.
-In cases of a very severe gap or compromised sensitivity immediately following abdominal surgery, some form of temporary binding may be advised by your medical caregiver and may be helpful for comfort and to help you focus.
+- MUTU System does not suggest a binder or splint for diastasis recti.
+In cases, or immediately following abdominal surgery, some form of temporary binding may be advised for comfort and to help focus.
 But the splint doesn’t do the work, your muscles have to.
-Splinting or binding is not an element of MUTU System, as we do not consider that the anatomy of the linea alba and rectus abdominis is consistent with simply approximating (manually bringing together) the 2 sides) as a solution to regain function.